Jacob Lissek

-Jacob Lissek (born August 17, 1992) is an American professional soccer player who plays as a goalkeeper.
+Jacob Lissek (born August 17, 1992) is an American former professional soccer player who plays as a goalkeeper.
 He played college soccer for Fairleigh Dickinson University, and set the Knights’ all-time career record for shutouts (26).
 After college, he was with Charlotte Independence, Oklahoma City Energy, FC Dallas (loan), FC Dallas, Penn FC, and Hartford Athletic.
 Lissek won a gold medal with Team USA at the 2013 Maccabiah Games in Israel.

 Early and personal life

 Lissek was born in Highlands Ranch, Colorado, to Dan and Ellyn Lissek, and is Jewish.
 He is 6 ft 4 in tall.

-Career
+Playing career

 High school

 Lissek attended Rock Canyon High School.
 In 2008, he and the school's soccer team won the Colorado 4a state championship.
 That season he was named second team all-league.

 College

 Lissek spent all four years of his college career at Fairleigh Dickinson University (Management, '14) between 2010 and 2013, for the Fairleigh Dickinson Knights.
 Lissek played goalkeeper, and the team won the Northeast Conference (NEC) Championship and reached the third round of the NCAA Tournament in 2012.
 He holds the Knights’ all-time career record for shutouts (26).
 He was an NSCAA All-North Atlantic Region Third Team selection his junior year in 2012, when he had a goals-against average of 0.93, was NEC Player of the Week on September 3, 2013, and twice was a member of the NEC All-Tournament Team, and was the NEC Tournament MVP in 2012.